 All the work involved in Field Day is made easy, and any difficulty made fun because ham radio operators get excited by challenges.
 We want to show the world just how well we can rise to the occasion.
 For over 100 years, Amateur Radio or ham radio has allowed people from all walks of life to experiment with electronics and communications techniques, as well as provide a free public service to their communities during a time of disaster.
 Hams responded during the recent hurricanes in Texas, Florida and Puerto Rico.
 Field Day demonstrates the reliability of ham radio to work under any conditions from almost any location to create an independent and resilient communications network.

 So please contact Field Day Chair Eric N8YC to signup for one or more two-hour slots and have fun on the air!

 When: 2PM June 26 – 2PM June 27 2021

-Setup: Friday evening, June 23.
+Setup: 2PM June 25.
 Come help setup antennas and see the equipment before it is being used for the event.
 Set up continues with Odds & Ends and final touches Saturday morning.

 Talk in frequency: 146.67Mhz pl 123

 Hams can literally throw a wire in a tree for an antenna, connect it to a battery-powered transmitter and communicate around the world.
 Come out to our Field Day and see it in operation!